June 4, 2018

 Men have a shorter overall life expectancy than women by approximately 5% (Centers for Disease Control and Prevention).
 Statistically, men are less likely to schedule preventive health screenings, tend to take more risks than females and are more reluctant to seek medical attention.
 As a result, men are more likely to die from such preventable diseases heart disease, cancer and HIV.
 They’re also at a greater risk for accidents and committing suicide.

-“Even though men are more prone to die from serious illnesses, they continue to avoid seeing the doctor when sick, for annual examinations and preventative services,” says Dr. Courtney Hollowell, men’s health expert and Chairman of Urology for the Cook County Health and Hospitals System.
+“Even though men are more prone to die from serious illnesses, they continue to avoid seeing the doctor when sick, for annual examinations and preventative services,” says Dr. Courtney Hollowell, men’s health expert and Chairman of Urology for the Cook County Health.
 “Men need to take a more proactive role in their own health care.
 Annual check-ups and screenings can go a long way in preventing issues.”

 The goal of Men’s Health Month is to encourage men and boys to take care of their health and to heighten awareness of the many preventable health problems that affect them and their families.